dhakal79/Portfolio-project-MS5/README.md

 ### 3.1.7 Detail page for services

 The detail page of the service provide the detail activities about the service, and an option to select the number of hours of the service.
 Once the service is selected, the produce can be added to the purchase list by clicking the buttom add to purchase.
 There is also an option for keep shoping if the user wants to get more service.

 ![service-detail](media/readme/media/services-detail.jpg)

-Once it is clicked the product is added to the purchase bag where it is listed the service purchase and the total cost.
+Once it is clicked the product is added to the purchase bag where it is listed the total amount of purchase cost.

 ![purchase-bag](media/readme/media/purchase-bag.jpg)

  The page also has an option site has the tab "services" where the users can see what the service available in Dhakal Consultancy.
 It shows with the picture, title of the serice and unit hour cost.
 By clicking the picture, the user is redirected to the detail page of the service.

-After adding to the purchase bag and once the user is ready he/she can click on "go to secure checkout". it will then redired to the page below where user can view the details of purchase order.
+After adding to the purchase bag and once the user is ready he/she can click on "total amount". it will then redired to the page below where user can view the details of purchase order.

 ![secure-check-out](media/readme/media/secure-check-out.jpg)

-Once he/she is sure about the service then he/she can be click to checkout button which will lead to the payment page as below.
+Once he/she is sure about the service then he/she can be click to secure-checkout button which will lead to the payment page as below.

 ![payment](media/readme/media/checkout-payment.jpg)

 Once the payment is done it will send the order confirmation with order number, service details purchased and contact information.